 Now it’s time for the fun part, where we work together as a team to turn your vision into a reality.
 We will contact you to begin the process and discuss more specific design concepts.
 This usually involves communicating based on your preference via phone, email, and /or text.
 At that time, we will provide you with a tentative date to begin the Design Phase.

-The fit and placement of your custom strap is extremely important, and every musician is different, so we have a unique process to ensure that our customer has the perfect fit.
+The fit and placement of your custom strap is extremely important.
+Every musician is different, so we have a unique process to ensure that our customer has the perfect fit.
 We send you a measuring kit, which comes with assorted pieces of leather, string, and instructions.
 This not only ensures an exact fit, but it also helps us to determine the design space available for your art.

 Please make sure to email photos of the musician with their instrument and the measuring kit assembly tied in place.
 We will need photos that identify each of the connection points, the measuring tape increments, and body to instrument shots.